Slovenia profile

 A chronology of key events:

-1918 - After the collapse of the Austro-Hungarian empire, Slovenia joins the Kingdom of Serbs, Croats and Slovenes.
+1918 - After the collapse of the Austro-Hungarian empire, Slovenia joins the Kingdom of Serbs, Croats and Slovenes, later renamed Yugoslavia.

 1941 - Slovenia is occupied by Nazi Germany and Italy during World War II.

-1945 - At the end of the war, Slovenia becomes a constituent republic of socialist Yugoslavia.
+1945 - Slovenia becomes a constituent republic of socialist Yugoslavia.

-1989 - Slovene parliament confirms the right of the country to secede from the Yugoslav federation.

 Independence